How to Start Voice Acting: Making a Career Choice in 2022

 “I have a great voice, and that means that I can do voice over, no problem!”

 Needless to say, a great voice is not the only factor that breeds a solid career in voice acting.
-A voice talent is not just a great voice, but a person with endless ambition, polished talent, and good business sense.
+A voice talent is not just a great voice, but a person with ambition, polished talent, and good business sense.

-If you’re on this page, you’ve likely asked yourself ‘how do I become a voice actor?’ because you’re curious about how to become a voice actor.
+If you’re on this page, you’ve likely asked yourself ‘How do I become a voice actor?’

 However, the decision to embark on this career path requires careful consideration.
-Just like with any major job change or any new endeavor, you need to evaluate whether or not it is right for you.
+Just like with any major job change or new endeavor, you need to evaluate whether or not it is right for you.

-To help you understand what it takes to kickstart a successful career in 2021 and become a voice actor, we’ve created this comprehensive article, which covers all the information you need to get started, including:
+To help you understand what it takes to kickstart a successful voice over career in 2022, we’ve created this comprehensive article which covers all the information you need to get started, including:

 - Coaching and training